RahmanMoshiur00/HSTU-HQ/README.md

 # HSTU Hall of Questions (HSTU HQ)
-A web application that performs advanced searching, accepts requests, and archives the questions that previously appeared in the academic exams taken at HSTU.
+A web app which performs advanced searching, accepts requests, and archives the questions that previously appeared in the academic exams taken at HSTU.

 Tools: PHP, MySQL, HTML, CSS, JavaScript